tomjaguarpaw/ad/Term/NOTES.md

 * Check the host terminal type
   * [X] Warn if it's not `screen`
   * [ ] Expand support to all terminals by using terminfo

+# Known issues

+`dircolors` (used for telling `ls` which colors to use) doesn't work with terminal types it does not know.
+For some reason it doesn't use `terminfo`.